kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

     1. The `Device` field is a list of named `DeviceMixin`s.
-These define attributes and capacities that can be used to extend what is defined explicitly in a new device type called `CompositeDevice` (introduced in more detail below).
+These define attributes and capacities that can be used to extend what is defined explicitly in `BasicDevice` (introduced in more detail below).
 Mixins cannot be allocated directly, but can only be referenced by composite devices.

     1. The `DeviceCapacityConsumption` field defines a list of named `DeviceCapacityConsumptionMixin`s.
-These define capacities that can be used to extend the capacity consumption defined explicitly in a `CompositeDevice`.
+These define capacities that can be used to extend the capacity consumption defined explicitly in fields under `BasicDevice`.
 The capacity pool is not specified in the `DeviceCapacityConsumptionMixin`, but rather provided when the mixin is referenced from the device.

-1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus two more.
+1. Introduce a couple of new fields added under `BasicDevice`.
 The first is a field called `Includes` and lists the device mixins for the device, while the second is called `ConsumesCapacity` and defines the capacity the device will draw from the capacity pools.

-    1. The `Includes` field serves to reference a set of `DeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes, capacities it defines explicitly.
+    1. The `Includes` field serves to reference a set of `DeviceMixin`s that a `BasicDevice` can reference to extend the set of attributes, capacities it defines explicitly.

     1. The `ConsumesCapacity` field defines the capacities the device